-The Agency [or another relevant official, administrative agency] shall develop and implement a multilingual outreach program to inform employees, parents, caregivers, and persons who are under the care of a health care professional about the availability of paid sick time under this Act.
-This program shall include the distribution of notices and other written materials in English, [X, X] and any language that is the first language spoken by at least [X%] of the [state's/county's/city's] population to all child care and elder care providers, domestic violence shelters, schools, hospitals, community health centers and other health care providers.
+The Agency [or another relevant official, administrative agency] shall develop and implement a multilingual outreach program to inform employees, parents, caregivers, and persons who are under the care of a health care provider about the availability of paid sick time under this Act.
+This program shall include the distribution of notices and other written materials in English, [X, X,] and any language that is the primary language spoken by at least [X%] of the [State's/County's/City's] population to child care and elder care providers, domestic violence shelters, schools, hospitals, community health centers and other health care providers.